Return to Index

 Contraindications refer to situations in which a vaccine or vaccines should not be administered to an individual under any circumstances because the risks clearly outweigh the benefits.
 Precautions refer to a situation where the vaccine may be safely given, but the benefits and risks must be carefully weighed before proceeding.
 Contraindications and precautions may be temporary or permanent, and they may apply to all vaccines or only certain ones.
 A severe, life-threatening allergic reaction to a particular vaccine is a contraindication to its further use, although, the same individual may receive other vaccines safely.

-As a rule of thumb, precautions should be observed if a recipient has ever had a serious, but non-life-threatening reaction from which he completely recovered.
+As a rule of thumb, precautions should be observed if a recipient has ever had a serious, but non-life-threatening reaction from which they completely recovered.
 Examples of these include high fever, seizure, or persistent inconsolable crying.
 Future precautions are, of course, unnecessary in situations where the recipient experienced minor, transient reactions that are not unexpected.
 Furthermore, if a recipient arrives for a vaccine with acute moderate or severe illness, it is usually best to wait until the illness resolves before administering the vaccine.
 However, precautions are generally unnecessary for minor illnesses; vaccines can generally be administered safely even in the presence of a low-grade fever.

 Many children have their immunization unnecessarily delayed or even forgone due to common misconceptions among both physicians and parents regarding when vaccines are contraindicated.
 Routinely administered vaccines are generally not contraindicated under the following common circumstances: